thepatman/arduino-api/plotly_yun/README.md

 #### Connect your Yún to WiFi
 You know the drill:

 1. Reset the WiFi chip: hold down the WLAN button for ~10 seconds until Arduino Yun-XXXX comes up as a network.
-I've found that this sometimes takes multiple tries and may ~45 seconds.
+I've found that this sometimes takes multiple tries and may take ~45 seconds.
 2. Connect to that network, enter `arduino.local` into your browser
 3. Configure the network, making sure that:
  - Your encryption (WPA, WPA2, WEP) is correct